Hayoung Song

 Research Program

 Cognition arises from neural operations at multiple spatial scales, from individual neurons to large-scale networks.
-How do neural operations at different scales collectively give rise to complex behavior, and how can we study this as a field?
-Stay tuned for an opinion piece that I worked on recently with JeongJun Park and Monica Rosenberg, covering a wide range of work in behaving rodents, non-human primates, and humans!
+I think a lot on how neural operations at different scales collectively give rise to complex behavior, and how we can study this as a field.

 Science and art